-Born on the frontier in Montana in 1880, Jeannette Rankin grew up with a love for nature, an independent spirit, and tenacity.
-But she also experienced much violence and wars with Native American tribes, leading to a lifetime commitment to being a pacifist.
+Born on the frontier in Montana in 1880, Jeannette Rankin grew up with a love for nature, an independent spirit, and much tenacity.
+But she also experienced a lot of violence and wars with Native American tribes, leading to a lifetime commitment to being a pacifist.

 “I am deeply conscious of the responsibility, and it is wonderful to have the opportunity to be the first woman to sit in Congress.
 I will not only represent the women of Montana, but also the women of the country, and I have plenty of work cut out for me,” she said.